fprime-community/fprime-baremetal/fprime-baremetal/Os/Baremetal/MicroFs/docs/sdd.md

 data stored will be lost when the system is rebooted, but it will allow files to be stored, used, and uplinked/downlinked for as long as the system is up.
 Services that rely on non-volatile files (like `Svc/PrmDb`) wouldn't make sense in this context.

+NOTE: This file system is not thread safe.

 ## 2. Requirements

 The requirements for `Os::Baremetal::MicroFs` are as follows: